The people at risk

 HIV does not discriminate and can affect us all – but it disproportionately affects groups of people who are often marginalized, criminalized, and stigmatized because of gender, sexual orientation, or life circumstances.
 These groups are called Key Populations or vulnerable populations.

-Key populations are central to the work that we do at AIDS-Fondet – they include men who have sex with men (MSM), transgender women, sex workers, people who inject drugs, and people in prison and detention.
+Key populations are central to the work that we do at AIDS-Fondet.
+Specifically we work with the men who have sex with men (MSM), transgender women, sex workers, and people living with HIV.

-These groups are often discriminated against, stigmatized, and sometimes criminalized.
-In many places in the world, the human rights of key populations are not respected and they are easily among the most vulnerable in society.
+In many places in the world key populations’ human rights are not respected and they are easily among the most vulnerable in society.

 Increased risk of HIV among key populations

 Men who have

 sex with men

 Living with HIV as a key population or woman

 Key populations (KPs) and girls and young women in Sub-Saharan Africa are most at risk of contracting HIV, and if they already have it they are more likely to not know, not get treatment and as a result to pass it on to others – adding fuel to the epidemic.

 They are less likely to have proper access to health care – due to the fear of discrimination and stigma – they tend to be uninformed about prevention and medicine, and the disadvantages they experience range from poor mental health and loneliness to poverty and unemployment.